Andrea Matthews

 Féth Fíada – magical mist of the Túatha dé Danann

-Filidh - professional class of poets who practiced divination.
+Filidh (sing.
+Fili) - professional class of poets who practiced divination.
 In

 Garda - the Guard, the Irish police force